IndiraPV/Demystifying-ML/README.md

 ## Conclusion
+__Regression:__
+	Predication of bike rental count hourly or daily based on the environmental and seasonal settings.

+__Event and Anomaly Detection__:
+		Count of rented bikes are also correlated to some events in the town which easily are traceable via search engines.
+		For instance, query like "2012-10-30 washington d.c." in Google returns related results to Hurricane Sandy.Therefore the data can be used for validation of anomaly or event detection algorithms as well.

 This is a work in progress, the outstanding items are :

-*ETL module where:
+* ETL module where:
-	1. Add geography information to the dataset.
+	1. I have added geographic(latitude and longitude) information to the dataset.
 	2. I have rewritten the temperature normalization in Fahrenheit instead of the current 	  	           Centigrade scale.

-* Deployed and functioning website
+* Deployed and functioning application.

-* Heat Maps by region using Leaflet.js
+* Heat Maps by region using Leaflet.js.

 * Use TensorFlow regression models and compare their score.

+* Further use the dataset for event and anomaly detection models.

 # I WILL BE BACK FOR THE JULY 2020 DEMO DAY!!